SunilaGollapudi/quorum-docker/Readme.md

 ## Build instructions

-For ease of use, docker build command has been composed into a shell script.
+For ease of use, docker build command is composed into a shell script.
-For users who are well versed with docker, please use /docker/dockerfile

 ### If behind a proxy